newjersey/navigator.business.nj.gov/content/src/fundings/main-street-micro-business-loan.md

   after that date and time._**

-  Main Street Micro Business Loan will provide financing of up to $50,000 to eligible micro businesses in New Jersey with ten or fewer full-time employees and no greater than $1M in annual revenues.
+  Main Street Micro Business Loan will provide financing of up to $50,000 to your eligible micro business in New Jersey with ten or fewer full-time employees and no greater than $1M in annual revenues.

   The program is the successor to the Micro Business Loan Program established by the NJEDA in 2019.